How to boost your client intake process with a quantitative maturity model

 Preliminary steps

 In another blog article, I argued for one of Pointerpro’s key visions for consultancy in this digital age.
-Namely, that there is a natural evolution for consultants toward digitalizing their consultancy.
+Namely, that there is a natural evolution in how to be a consultant today.
 Developing quantitative maturity models is a pivotal phase in that evolution.
 But a good maturity model is also a specialized one.
 Therefore, you first need to discover and decide what you want to specialize in as a consultant.
 What will be your service offerings?
 Let’s say you’re a digital marketing consultancy.
 That could mean you build attractive websites for clients, but it can just as well not mean that at all.

 For the purpose of this quantitative model-building exercise, I decided I would pretend to be a marketing agency that decided on email marketing consultancy as its specialized service offering.